anonymouskitler/blog/src/posts/Elo feature engineering alpha.md

 The data is formatted as follows:

-train.csv and test.csv contain card_ids and information about the card itself - the first month the card was active, etc. train.csv also contains the target.
+`train.csv` and `test.csv` contain card_ids and information about the card itself - the first month the card was active, etc. `train.csv` also contains the target.

-historical_transactions.csv and new_merchant_transactions.csv are designed to be joined with train.csv, test.csv, and merchants.csv.
+`historical_transactions.csv` and `new_merchant_transactions.csv` are designed to be joined with `train.csv`, `test.csv`, and `merchants.csv`.
 They contain information about transactions for each card, as described above.

-merchants.csv can be joined with the transaction sets to provide additional merchant-level information.
+`merchants.csv` can be joined with the transaction sets to provide additional merchant-level information.

 #### What are we predicting?